ILIAS-eLearning/ILIAS/Services/Certificate/README.md

 ### UserCertificateAPI

-`UserCertificateAPI::getUserCertificateData` will return an `array` of `ilUserCertificateData`.
+`UserCertificateAPI::getUserCertificateData` will return an `array` of `UserCertificateDto`.
-  `ilUserCertificateData` contains specific information of users who achieved a certificate.
+  `UserCertificateDto` contains specific information of users who achieved a certificate.
   The method will need an `UserDataFilter` object and an array of `ilCtrl-enabled GUI class` names that will be used to create a link to download the certificate.